top of page

 • considering becoming a sperm, egg or embryo donor

-• deciding whether to undergo elective fertility preservation (ie. egg freezing for future parenting)
+• deciding whether to undergo elective fertility preservation (ie. social egg freezing) for future parenting

 • preparing to undergo gender-affirming medical treatment and want to discuss fertility preservation options